 1. Printer Won't Print

 First things first - check for error indicators.
-It may sound obvious, but you would be surprised at how easy it is to forget that our printers and copiers come with signals and error messages to help the user troubleshoot.
+It may sound obvious, but you would be surprised at how easy it is to forget that our printers come with signals and error messages to help the user troubleshoot.
 These printer error lights and codes are the easiest way to quickly understand what’s gone wrong and how to fix the issue.

 Avoid the trial and error method by grabbing the handbook and looking up the common error messages.
 Generally, the manual should be stored near the printer.
 Some offices will go so far as to affix a file holder to the side of the printer, so the manual is always there and easy to reference.